cris-and-aaron/react-api-project/proposal.md

 - [ ] Render route to page
 - [ ] Render POIs to page
 - [ ] Work on algorithm to implement other landmarks and attractions along the route
+- [ ] A color pallet is decide
+- [ ] A mood board for inspiration is used

 **Day 4**